port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

    </details>

-Done! soon, you will be able to see any `App Runner services`.
+Done! soon, you will be able to see any `ECS services`.

 ## Mapping App Runner services

-In this step-by-step example, you will export your `App Runner service` to Port.
+In this step-by-step example, you will export your `App Runner services` to Port.

 1. Create the following Port blueprint: